chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ### 🙋 Learner Question: Do you know napari's license?

-[napari is licensed under the BSD 3-Clause license][napari-license], one of the most permissive license in the OSS ecosystem.
+[napari is licensed under the BSD 3-Clause license][napari-license], one of the most permissive licenses in the OSS ecosystem.

 <img src="./images/napari-license.png" alt="Napari license on GitHub"/>